Plan your Confluence Server to Cloud migration

 - Ask people to avoid changing anything during the transition.

 - What will happen to the old site after migrating?
 Will it still be accessible or readable?

-- Prepare your Confluence Server site: Evaluate your current environment to determine if you need to make any changes before migrating your data.
+- Prepare your Confluence Server or Data Centre site: Evaluate your current environment to determine if you need to make any changes before migrating your data.

 - To use the Cloud Migration Assistant for Confluence, you'll need to upgrade your Confluence Server to version 5.10 or later before migrating.